dobots/rofox/Migration_to_ROS2.md

 ## Further information:
 - Guide on how to migrate code and other CMake commands: https://index.ros.org/doc/ros2/Contributing/Migration-Guide/

+- Creating and using your own message and service types: See `fox_ekf` package and this link: https://index.ros.org/doc/ros2/Tutorials/Single-Package-Define-And-Use-Interface/

 - If all this is too much work, you may also try these tools:\
  Launch file migrator: https://github.com/aws-robotics/ros2-launch-file-migrator\
  Other migration tools:
  https://github.com/awslabs/ros2-migration-tools/tree/master/porting_tools

 ## Troubleshooting:

+### Gazebo startup error
+Sometimes you may need to `source /usr/share/gazebo/setup.sh` for gazebo to startup correctly and avoid the error: `gazebo::rendering::Camera; typename boost::detail::sp_member_access<T>::type gazebo::rendering::Camera*]: Assertion `px != 0' failed.`

 ### Substitutions in launch.xml
 Some of the partial substitutions (Eg. $(sub)/abc/xyz.rviz) don't work well when used in `args`.
 An alternative is to define a separate variable and substitute that in `args` (Eg. A variable `rviz_cfg_path` is defined in `fox_gazebo/launch/gazebo.launch.xml` and then this variable is used in `args` when launching rviz at the end of the launch file).